vichan-devel/vichan/README.md

 About
 ------------
-vichan is a free light-weight, fast, highly configurable and user-friendly imageboard software package.
+This is the version of vichan running on [mlpol.net](https://mlpol.net), a free light-weight, fast, highly configurable and user-friendly imageboard software package.
 It is written in PHP and has few dependencies.

 vichan is a fork of (now defunc'd) [Tinyboard](http://github.com/savetheinternet/Tinyboard),